SpartanJ/eepp/README.md

   * Backend based module, this means that you can easily create a backend for the window/input handling.

-  * Currently supports SDL 2 and SFML as backends ( SDL 2 by default, most of it's features are covered and abstracted in the library ).
+  * Currently supports SDL 2 as backend.

-  * Clipboard support ( SDL 2 backend ).
+  * Clipboard support.

-  * Color hardware cursors ( SDL 2 fully supported, partial support with SFML ).
+  * Hardware cursors.

   * Display Manager